carpentries/lesson-development-training/episodes/15-explanation.md

 keyterm
 : definition
 ```
-Many of these terms may also be useful for other lessons and can be added to [Glossario][glossario], a multilingual glossary for computing and data science terms.
+Many of these terms may also be useful for other lessons and can be added to [Glosario][glosario], a multilingual glossary for computing and data science terms.

 In addition to objectives, a [completed episode also requires](https://carpentries.github.io/sandpaper-docs/episodes.html?#required-elements)
 fenced divs for the questions the episode answers and the keypoints a lesson covers.